Warner-Bell/iac-cloud-portfolio/README.md

 ### 4. Static Website

-This will be a fully responsive static portfolio website hosted on AWS S3, essentially re-creating [this](https://medium.com/@Warner_Bell/build-a-secure-static-website-using-s3-cloudfront-acm-and-route-53-ab1a0aee1ef9) project using AWS CLI, CDK, and infrastructure as code, following the structure layed out by the cloud resume challenge where possible.
+This will be a fully responsive static portfolio website.
+The FQDN will be registered using AWS ACM and hosted on AWS S3, essentially re-creating [this](https://medium.com/@Warner_Bell/build-a-secure-static-website-using-s3-cloudfront-acm-and-route-53-ab1a0aee1ef9) project, but I using AWS CLI, CDK, and infrastructure as code for this one, following the structure layed out by the cloud resume challenge where possible.

 ### 5. HTTPS
 ### 6. DNS